moms-spaghetti/graphql_employee_company_frontend/README.md

 ## Prerequisites

-Download and install npm modules.
+Download and install npm modules.\
-An auth0 account.
+A mongodb database\
-A .env.local file in the root folder
+A .env.local file in the root folder of the frontend\
+A .env file in the root of the backend folder
 <br/><br/>

 ## Installation